Primary Election

 The candidate supports permitless/constitutional carry and has voted in favor of laws expanding gun-carry rights.
 He frames firearm possession as a Second Amendment right and opposes additional permit or training requirements.

-Michael Echols is in the news as a candidate in Louisiana’s 5th Congressional District, where the race has been thrown into uncertainty by a Supreme Court ruling that forced the state to delay House elections and consider redrawing its congressional map.
-He has also been reported as sponsoring a bill to name a Mississippi River bridge after Donald Trump.
-The delayed election means the timing of his campaign and the Democratic and Republican nomination contests is now unclear.
+Michael Echols is in the news as a candidate for Louisiana’s 5th Congressional District, where the race has been disrupted by the state’s redistricting fight and delayed House elections.
+He has also been tied to a proposed bill to name a Mississippi River bridge after Donald Trump, which he sponsored while campaigning.
+The broader district map changes could reshape the contest and may still face legal challenges.

 Aggregation source: FiftyPlusOne